escapewindow/slides-mozlando-2018/PITCHME.md

 - **_ship_** signed-off candidate build to users

 Note:
-- Release promotion has four phases.
+- Release promotion has four discrete phases.
-- We *build* and test shippable, release-configured builds on push
-- Then, we *promote* a build as a candidate build
-- When we're confident in that build, we *push* it to mirrors
-- When we have signoff, we *ship* to users
+- We need to be able to defer each subsequent phase until humans make a decision.

 ---